magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 -  [Contribution awards and points](#points)

 {:.bs-callout-tip}
-Connect with Magento Contributors and

-tainers to learn more about Magento contributions and special projects.
+Connect with Magento Contributors and Maintainers to learn more about Magento contributions and special projects.
 Join us in our [Slack workspace](https://tinyurl.com/engcom-slack), in the [#general](https://magentocommeng.slack.com/messages/C4YS78WE6) channel, follow the [#announcements](https://magentocommeng.slack.com/messages/C7FA71S3V), and browse for more [channels](https://devdocs.magento.com/community/resources/resources.html#community-engineering-slack)!

 ## Contribute to Magento 2 code {#contribute}